ugurtheiron/fast-product-catagorization/README.md

 # Merlin Product Categorization

-Ever struggled with categorizing thousands of products?
-Merlin helps you automatically map product titles to a three-level category tree using AI.
+Merlin helps automatically map product titles to a three-level category tree using AI.
 I built this because manually categorizing products is painfully slow, and I needed something that could handle both speed and accuracy depending on the situation.

 ## How it works

-There are two ways to categorize products, and honestly, which one you choose depends on what you need:
+There are two ways to categorize products, which one you choose depends on what you need:

 ### The Fast Way (Single Similarity)
 This is my go-to for bulk processing.
 Here's what happens: